 Nuts - feel free to experiment with different kind of nuts.
 Walnuts, Pistachios and Macadamia nuts are all great substitutes or additions to Pecans and Almonds.

 Dried Fruit - in this vegan cookie recipe I preferred using smaller pieces or dried fruits, as it's easier to shape the cookie.
-Dried bananas cut into smaller chunks, raisins and small pieces of dates will all work in this recipe.
+Dried bananas cut into smaller chunks, raisins, dried cranberries and small pieces of dates will all work in this recipe.

 Nut Butter.
 No Almond Butter?
 No problem.
 Peanut Butter, Cashew Butter or Seed Butter make a great substitution.
 Just make sure to choose a "creamy" variety.

-These easy Trail Mi Cookies will stay fresh when stored in an airtight container at room temperature for about 1 week.
+These chewy vegan Trail Mix Cookies will stay fresh when stored in an airtight container at room temperature for about 1 week.

 Vegan Trail Mix Cookies